Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, only 5.7% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-Each route has an average service frequency of 21 trips per day, equating to roughly one weekly trip per stop.
-The accompanying map displays the 100 nearest stops to Tumut's geographical center.
+According to the 2021 Census data, a relatively low 5.7% of residents work from home, which may be reflective of COVID-19 conditions.
+The service frequency averages out to approximately 21 trips per day across all routes, equating to roughly 1 weekly trip per individual stop.
+The accompanying map displays the locations of the 100 nearest stops in relation to the location's centrepoint.

 Frequently Asked Questions - Transport